steven-buytaert/snippets/README.md

 * bluetooth: a header file that embodies the Bluetooth 5.3 Host Controller Interface specification commands and events that can be exchanged.
 The result of some experimenting with regular expressions on the specification text.
-The parser itself is to kludgy to release but the result could be useful for people that want to create a code generator for encoding/decoding HCI messages or test pattern generation, debugging, etc.
+The parser itself is too kludgy to release but the result could be useful for people that want to create a code generator for encoding/decoding HCI messages or test pattern generation, debugging, etc.